leoetlino/project-restoration/readme.md

 and it's still frustrating on subsequent playthroughs.

+## About the project

+*Project Restoration* was born out of frustration with some of the changes in the remaster (regarding Zora Link in particular), with the realisation that I might be able to have my cake and eat it too, and get the best out of the original and MM3D's massively improved graphics and small quality of life improvements.

+I personally consider the project to be pretty much complete.
+The game is **playable with no game-breaking issues**, has been 100% completed several times by myself and others (now that the project is more than two months old!) and I have fixed everything I have most wanted to fix, so I probably will not be working on it very actively anymore.
+Future versions of *Project Restoration* will most likely only be bug fix releases, which may occasionally bring small new improvements.

-## Project information
+### Project structure

 * `source/` *Project Restoration*'s source code.
-  * `addresses.h`: Version-specific memory addresses.
+  * `build/`: build outputs.
+  * `common/`: small utilities.
+  * `game/`: implementation for the known parts of *Majora's Mask 3D*.
+Contains headers and some reimplementation of game functions.
+  * `rst/`: *Project Restoration* code.
-* `v100` and `v110`: Version-specific data.
+* `v100/`, `v101/` and `v110/`: Version-specific data.
     * `hooks.hks`: configuration for patches and hooks (for Magikoopa).
-    * `Version.cmake`: defines for our own code.
+    * `Version.cmake`: defines for *Project Restoration* code.
 * `loader/`: Code loader (from [Magikoopa](https://github.com/RicBent/Magikoopa)).

-To build the project:
+Sometimes you will find *Project Restoration* extensions and new code under `source/game`.
+Those extensions will always be clearly labelled as such.

+### Build instructions

-* Put the original code.bin and exheader.bin in v100 and v110.
+* Put the original code.bin and exheader.bin in v100, v101 and v110.
 * Run make_release.sh.
-You need git and Magikoopa in your PATH.
+You need git and Magikoopa in your PATH. **Currently, a [fork](https://github.com/leoetlino/Magikoopa) is required**.
-* Generated code patches (code.ips) and patched exheaders can be found in `release/`.
+* Generated code patches (code.ips or code.bps) and patched exheaders can be found in `release/`.

 PRs and help are welcome!